jmadden4/PersonaBot/README.md

 How to Maintain a Persona:[credit usability.gov](https://usability.gov/how-to-and-tools/methods/personas.html)

-1) Conduct user research:
+1) Conduct User Research:
-	* Answer the following questions: Who are your users and why are they using the system?
+	* Who are your users and why are they using the system?
 	* What behaviors, assumptions, and expectations color their view of the system?
-2) Condense the research:
+2) Condense the Research:
 	* Look for themes/characteristics that are specific, relevant, and universal to the system and its users.
 3) Brainstorm:
 	* Organize elements into persona groups that represent your target users.
 Name or classify each group.